SignalK/signalk.github.io/solutions.md

 - [SailRacer.net](http://sailracer.net): Tactical app for iOS and Android - helps to make decisions faster.
 Polars, Charts, Wind graphs, Signal K, Google wear and much more.
 - [AFTrack](http://afischer-online.de/and/aftrack/): a marine navigation display for an Android phone or tablet.
 Uses tracking with various logging features, several input modes, maps online and offline, wind routing, AIS and more.
 - [pysk](https://github.com/ph1l/pysk): a terminal client for displaying Signal K data, based on [Signal K Python client library](https://github.com/ph1l/python-signalk-client).
-- [OpenPlotter](https://openmarine.net/openplotter): OpenPlotter is a combination of selected software, SignalK, OpenCPN and Node-RED to mention a few, and hardware to be used as navigational aid on boats.
-It is also a home automation system onboard.
-It's easy installation with a NOOBS installer for Raspberry Pi.
 - [Homebridge Signal K Plugin](https://www.npmjs.com/package/homebridge-signalk) brings [HomeKit](https://www.apple.com/ios/home/) integration to let you monitor your boat's batteries, tanks and temperatures as well as control digital switching with the Apple Home app and even Siri.
 - [Aqua Map](http://www.globalaquamaps.com): Marine navigation app for iOS and Android with Signal K over WiFi capability.
 - [SignalK Monitor](https://www.youtube.com/watch?v=X8VbkD8WYV8): Intuitive and easy-to-use [Android](https://play.google.com/store/apps/details?id=com.belmille.signalkflutter) and [iPhone](https://apps.apple.com/fi/app/signalk-monitor/id1534189860) application to visualize SignalK data.